openshift/training/04-Resources-and-Hello-World.md

 ## Quota Usage
 If you click on the *Settings* tab, you'll see our pod usage has increased to 1.

-You can also use `osc` to determine the current quota usage of your project.
+You can also use `oc` to determine the current quota usage of your project.
 As `joe`:

     oc describe quota test-quota